onfido/onfido-android-sdk/README.md

 We have included sample app to show how to integrate the Onfido SDK.
 Please check out [our sample app](sample-app)

 ### API Documentation
-Further information about the underlying Onfido API is available in our documentation [here](https://onfido.com/documentation).
+Further information about the underlying Onfido API is available in our [API reference](https://documentation.onfido.com).

 ### Support